Our History

 Joseph R. Brown(1810-1876)

-Brown invents the pocket vernier caliper, setting a new standard in portable precision measurement.
+Joseph R. Brown invented the practical pocket vernier caliper, setting a new standard in portable precision measurement.

-Opened a 700,000 sq. ft. plant in North Kingstown, Rhode Island—marking a major leap in scale and technology.
+Opened a 700,000 sq. ft. modern plant in North Kingstown, Rhode Island—marking a major expansion in scale and technology.

 1994 – Acquired DEA, Italian CMM Manufacturer

-Strengthens capabilities in coordinate measuring technology by acquiring leading Italian CMM company DEA.
+Strengthens capabilities in coordinate measuring technology by acquiring DEA, the leading Italian CMM manufacturer.

 2001 – Acquired by Hexagon AB (via TESA)